domoinc/domo-data-science-resources/data_science_accelerators/data_profiler/README.md

 <img width="614" alt="image" src="https://github.com/domoinc/domo-data-science-resources/assets/123829195/e6d382cc-3d10-4a37-8e6d-0a34a068c889">

-Notes:
-* The password field is cleared and deleted from memory after logging in, so you’ll need to re-enter your password (and re-login) if you run the profiler again with a different dataset
+Note: The password field is cleared and deleted from memory after logging in, so you’ll need to re-enter your password (and re-login) if you run the profiler again with a different dataset

 ### Step 3: Fill in Other Widgets